MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 * [`Content-Language`][]: describes the language intended for the audience.

 ### Resource representation
 To choose the apropriate representation, the `Content-Type` entity header will be used.
 See the [IANA document on Media-Types][] to check a comprehensive list of media types approved by the IANA.
 For example, `text/plain` or `image/png`.
 An extensible format, like `application/xml` or `application/json` can be used as well.
+Event a binary representation as [Protobuf can be used in REST][Protobuf and REST].

 To describe JSON resources, several specifications can be used:
 * [JSON Schema][], using `application/schema+json`.